-80. CSPs may be revised to respond to contextual and operational changes.
-Approval will be sought from the Board when the revision alters the overall strategic focus and/or role of WFP in a country, through the substantive modification of one or more WFP Strategic Outcomes.
-All other revisions within the timeframe of CSPs approved by the Board are delegated to the Executive Director.
+- 88. CSPs may be revised to respond to contextual and operational changes.
+Except for revisions related to emergencies as described in paragraph 81 and special operations as described in paragraph 89, approval will be sought from the Board in the event of a fundamental change to the overall strategic focus and/or role of WFP in a country involving a substantive modification of one or more WFP Strategic Outcomes.
+All other revisions within the timeframe of Board-approved CSPs are dealt with in line with the applicable General Regulations and Rules governing the delegation of authority. - 89.
+In line with paragraph 83, if the revision introduces or augments activities defined as special operations and linked to WFP Strategic Result 8, it will be approved by the Executive Director, in line with the applicable General Regulations and Rules governing the delegation of authority.